Remote Visual Support: Finding a Solution for Your Business

 Solutions designed for contact centers also place greater focus on the user experience of both customers and agents.
-When customers are struggling with poor connectivity a remote visual support solution with a low bandwidth requirement enables the live stream to stay up and running, adapting to the connection speed to avoid buffering.
+When customers are struggling with poor connectivity, a remote video support solution with a low bandwidth requirement enables the live stream to stay up and running, adapting to the connection speed to avoid buffering.

 Measuring agent productivity and performance are also important.
 Configurable reporting that tracks both individual KPIs and group metrics, with exportable data that can be readily integrated with the company’s BI system is a must for many organizations.

-Depending on a company’s requirements, there are clear advantages to both app-based and web-based solutions.
-Most providers offer only one or the others, but a few can support both.
-To promote the use of a native app, some companies opt for an app-based solution.
-This often reduces call volume by allowing customers to pay bills, edit personal details and upgrade service plans independently.
-It also enables agents to mirror the customer’s mobile screen to provide navigation support.
+Depending on a company’s requirements, there are clear advantages to both app-based and browser-based solutions.
+Most providers offer only one option, but a few can support both.
+To promote the use of a native app, some companies opt for an app-based solution which can reduce call volume by allowing customers to pay bills, edit personal details and upgrade service plans independently.

-A web-based solution, on the other hand, means customer don’t have to download an app, saving a significant amount of time and effort.
-That’s why web-based remote visual support has a significantly higher customer acceptance rate than the app-based alternative.
+A browser-based solution, on the other hand, means customers don’t have to download an app, saving a significant amount of time and effort.
+That’s why browser-based remote video solutions have a significantly higher customer acceptance rate than the app-based alternative.
 It also allows changes to workflows to be made on the fly and rapid integration with the company’s virtual assistant across all channels.

 3. Hardware support vs Hardware and software

-While some companies need to provide service only for physical products, others – especially smart home tech suppliers – have to offer guidance for both devices and their associate apps.
+Some companies need to provide service only for physical products.
+Others, especially smart home tech suppliers, have to offer guidance for both devices and their associated apps.
 Supporting software means several tools are potentially relevant, ranging from relatively intrusive desktop sharing to mobile mirroring and co-browsing options.
 These latter two technologies have the advantage of driving higher end user acceptance, since customers are now acutely aware of privacy issues.

 5. Automation powered by Computer Vision AI